Mediterranean Challenge Cup: IV MCC - Nicosia 2001

 The fourth MCC was held in Nicosia, Cyprus for the second time, and one of the teams withdrew, Turkey.
 Greece swept the singles events, Esmeralda Kaltsou winning women's singles and Dimitrios Karetsos winning men's singles for the third time in four years.
 Ida Pardo-Sarit Mizrahi (Israel) won women's doubles and Dimitrios Karetsos-Alex Tzounis (Greece) won men's doubles.
 Karetsos has won three men's doubles gold medals in four years with three different partners.
 Israel won the teams event for the second year in a row.
 Greece swept the "all-events" gold medals, with singles event winners Kaltsou and Karetsos prevailing.
 Karetsos has won three of the four men's "all-events" gold medals.

 V MCC - Barcelona 2002

-In fifth MCC was held in Barcelona, Spain, increasing the number of teams to seven with the return of Turkey and the first participation of France.
+In fifth MCC was held in Barcelona, (Catalonia), increasing the number of teams to seven with the return of Turkey and the first participation of France.
 It was played from April 12 to 13 in the Bowling Pedralbes.
 Sue Abela (Malta) and Bertrand Pujol (France) won both singles and "all-events".
 Abela has won four of the five "all-events" gold medals.
 Alexandra Combes-Karen Jost (France) won the women's doubles event and Leonidas Maragos-Dimitris Karetsos (Greece) winning men's doubles for the second time, having won in 2000.
 Karetsos has been a part of four winning doubles teams for Greece.
 Greece won the team event.
 France ended up winning the most medals in the 2002 MCC in their first participation, 3 golds, 2 silver, 2 bronze.